yas19sin/ShopIT/README.md

 0.1.5
 fixed bugs with code that were causing it to return nothing added a way to display results in html
+0.1.6
+Added functionallity to like/dislike
+Added Display of liked places into users Dashboards
 ```

 ### Todo:

 ```
-1. [Important] Code Cleaning and Optimizing.
+1. [Important] Code Cleaning and Optimizing
+2. Make a list for each returned result of a place.
-2. Add a like/dislike system for the user to be able to add prefered places to his/her Dashboard.
+3. Add a like/dislike system for the user to be able to add prefered places to his/her Dashboard
-3. Fix the detecting of the users ip address.
+4. Learn Python to do all of the above properly

 ```

 ## Extensions: